zibhub/GNDMS/installation-guide/index.md

  [full startup log](startup-log.txt)).

 After succesful startup, please shutdown the container again by calling `globus-stop-container-detached`.

+* Fix the permissions of database files by executing

+    gndms-buildr fix-permissions

+  **ATTENTION** *Skipping this step may cause leaing og sensitive information to local UNIX users*

 At this point the GNDMS software has been succesfully installed.
 Next, we'll describe how it may be configured for actual use.